befelix/safe_learning/examples/README.rst

 - `lyapunov_function_learning.ipynb <./lyapunov_function_learning.ipynb>`_ demonstrates how a parameterized Lyapunov candidate for the inverted pendulum can be trained with the machine learning approach in [1]_.

 ..
 [1] S. M. Richards, F. Berkenkamp, A. Krause,
   `The Lyapunov Neural Network: Adaptive Stability Certification for Safe Learning of Dynamic Systems <https://arxiv.org/abs/1808.00924>`_.
-Technical report, 2018.
+Conference on Robot Learning (CoRL), 2018.